louisitvn/slate/source/index.html.md

 The next common task is exporting the page for real-world use.
 Once users finish their design and click the **Export** button, the final HTML content is sent to a server-side script that handles the export process-typically via an AJAX request.
 See the example on the right.

-Emotsy Builder provides a `getHtml()` method that captures the final HTML of the designed page.
+BuilderJS provides a `getHtml()` method that captures the final HTML of the designed page.

 After receiving the HTML content, the server script can save it to a file and make it available for download.
 The exported HTML file can then be uploaded to a hosting environment as a normal HTML page.